Lincoln Continental Mark VII: Continental Mark VII (1984–1985)

-The Continental Mark VII was introduced in August 1983 for model year 1984.
+The Continental Mark VII was introduced in August 1983 for the 1984 model year.
 It was available in a base trim level, Designer Edition (Bill Blass Edition and Versace Edition).
 A new sport-oriented upper trim level was introduced with this generation, marketed as the LSC (Luxury Sports Coupe).
 Alongside the standard 140 hp 5.0L V8 shared with the Ford Mustang is a 114 hp 2.4L turbocharged diesel inline-6 obtained from BMW to offer a more fuel efficient engine offering; all Mark VIIs came with a 4-speed automatic transmission.

 The Mark VII featured standard equipment including a fully digital dashboard, onboard trip computer, message center, automatic climate control four-wheel air suspension, four-wheel disc brakes, sensitivity adjustable automatic dimming high-beam lights and AM/FM stereo — as well as power seats, windows, locks, mirrors, deck-lid release and trunk lid pull-down, where the last movement of the closing trunk lid was power assisted.
 All models now featured Ford's proprietary door-mounted keypad entry system marketed as Securicode.